Secrets of Summer

-Secrets of Summer (Cielo grande) is an Argentinian musical streaming television series created by Jorge Edelstein, directed by Mauro Scandolari, produced by Non Stop and released by Netflix.
+Secrets of Summer (Cielo grande) is an Argentine musical streaming television series created by Jorge Edelstein, directed by Mauro Scandolari, produced by Non Stop and released by Netflix.
 The series stars Pilar Pascual along with Abril Di Yorio, Víctor Varona and Guido Messina, as well as Francisco Bass, Giulia Guerrini, Thaís Rippel, Luan Brum, Fernando Monzo, Juan Monzo, Agustín Pardella, Mariel Percossi, Byron Barbieri, Martín Tecchi and Débora Nishimoto.

 The first season of eleven episodes was released on 16 February 2022.
-The show was renewed for a second season, which was released on 30 December 2022.
+The show was renewed for a second and final season, which was released on 30 December 2022.

+On 17 June 2023, Pili Pascual confirmed that the series will not be returning for a third season.

 Plot

 A series that combines action, mystery, romance and endearing musical moments, which tells the story of a group of teenagers who work to save an old hotel lost in the middle of the Argentine Delta.
 Cielo Grande brings together childhood memories, family secrets and unforgettable moments in the middle of an exciting wakeboarding competition.